Ultimate Motorcycle Insurance Guide

 Collision coverage will reimburse you for damage caused to your motorcycle, whether or not you are at fault.

-Because the minimum insurance coverage for property damage in New York is $10,000.00, if your motorcycle is valuable, you should consider protecting your investment with collision coverage.
+Because the minimum insurance coverage for property damage in New York is $10,000.00, you should consider protecting your investment with collision coverage if your motorcycle is valuable.

 There are many advantages to purchasing collision coverage.
 Of course, if the accident was your fault or your motorcycle was damaged in a hit-and-run accident, you’ll be out of luck unless you have collision coverage.

 Where a driver is at fault for causing your accident, you are entitled to reimbursement for your damage from the at-fault driver’s insurance company.
-However, since you are not insured by that insurance company, the insurance company has almost no obligation to you and can move slowly or refuse to pay you until ordered by a court.
+However, since that insurance company does not insure you, the insurance company has almost no obligation to you and can move slowly or refuse to pay you until ordered by a court.

-If you have to file a lawsuit, it can take a very long time, but if you have collision coverage, you will be paid immediately.
+If you have to file a lawsuit, it can take a very long time, but you will be paid immediately if you have collision coverage.
 If you have a deductible and the other driver is at fault, you can ask your insurance company to seek reimbursement of your deductible from the other insurance company.

 NYS law (11 NYCRR 216.0) regulates insurance company responsibilities regarding the handling of collision claims and your rights when making a collision damage claim.